 Fact: almost everything is better covered in caramel.
 And this recipe from our class, The Art of Caramel, is flawless in its most basic form.
 But when you add bourbon, dark chocolate or espresso into the mix — fireworks.
 Whip it up next time you're craving a bowl of ice cream, or make a big batch and pour into cute little mason jars for an easy (and tasty!) holiday gift.

 Warning: after you try this recipe for chocolate hazelnut butter from our class The From-Scratch Kitchen, you'll never buy a jar of Nutella again.
 It's honestly that good and the recipe yields a bonus jar of homemade chocolate syrup.
 Seriously, could life get any better?!

 Forget the idea that making jam is a complicated, all-day process.
-This recipe from The From-Scratch Kitchen is three-steps easy.
+This recipe from our class, The From-Scratch Kitchen, is three-steps easy.
 Plus, it's a prime candidate for gifting.
 Strawberry Pinot Jam — who wouldn't love that?!

 We know what you’re thinking: Joshua John Russell is a professional chef and baker — of course his turkey is awesome.
 But we’re here to tell you that his go-to technique has nothing to do with his culinary school education and everything to do with one signature technique: he roasts the bird right inside a paper bag.
 Here’s why (and how!) he does it.

 Hot buttered rum sounds like one of the coziest drinks you could order on a cold winter's night.
 Between the actual butter, warming spices and dark brown sugar — not to mention the rum — it's exactly what you need to melt from the inside out in the most heavenly way.
 Here's how to whip up a batch; sip away while enjoying family time by the fire!